Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Although you’ll find better value elsewhere in downtown Kyoto—and even elsewhere in Higashiyama—there’s something to be said about narrowing down to this special little corner.

 - Gion Maifukan: A traditional ryokan just steps away from Gion’s biggest attractions.
 Staff goes above and beyond to enjoy your stay is comfortable.
 Both Japanese- and western-style rooms are available.

-- Hana-Touro Hotel Gion: You don’t get much closer to the action than in this 4-star gem that features traditional Japanese stylings.
-Rooms are spacious and fitted with terraces that peer upon the cityscape.
+- Hana-Touro Hotel Gion: You don’t get much closer to the action than in this 4-star gem that features the traditional stylings of Japan.
+Rooms are spacious and fitted with terraces that peer upon the cityscape of downtown Kyoto.

-- Gion Hatanaka: A traditional Japanese ryokan experience amid the bustle of Gion District.
-Escape from the trappings of city life as you’re greeted by the zen-like garden before settling down in the inn’s large classic tatami-style Japanese rooms.
+- Gion Hatanaka: A traditional ryokan experience amid the bustle of Gion.
+Escape from the trappings of urban life as you’re greeted by the zen-like garden before settling down in the inn’s large tatami-style rooms.